Properties: Sweet, slightly sour, cool

 - Cinnamic acid

-Used as flavouring, synthetic indigo, certain pharmaceuticals, perfumes and as a precursor to aspartame sweetener.
+Used as flavouring in certain pharmaceuticals and perfumes and as a precursor to aspartame sweetener.

 Notes: